Skip to main content

 Displaying Loading State

 Our <PostsList> component is already checking for any updates to the posts that are stored in Redux, and rerendering itself any time that list changes.
-So, if we refresh the page, we should see a random set of posts from our fake API show up on screen:
+So, if we refresh the page, we should see a random set of posts from our fake API show up on screen.
+But, it seems like there's some lag - the <PostsList> is empty at first, and after a couple seconds the posts are displayed.

-The fake API we're using returns data immediately.
-However, a real API call will probably take some time to return a response.
-It's usually a good idea to show some kind of "loading..." indicator in the UI so the user knows we're waiting for data.
+A real API call will probably take some time to return a response, so it's usually a good idea to show some kind of "loading..." indicator in the UI so the user knows we're waiting for data.

 The result might look like this: